Finding quickly how many neighbors you have...

 }

-This works, but you can bypass it by declaring an uninitialized pointer, such as std::unique_ptr<Matrix<string>>.
-The code will compile, which may lead to subtle bugs.
+This works, but you can bypass it by declaring an uninitialized pointer, such as std::unique_ptr<Matrix<string>>, and the code will compile, which may lead to subtle bugs.
 This is the reason why most of the time you should use static_assert inside functions and not methods/constructors.
 Also, keep in mind that functions using this technique cannot be overloaded for types not respecting the assertion.

 #include <concepts>